Consensys/web3signer/GOVERNANCE.md

 # Overview
-This project is led by a benevolent dictator (PegaSys) and managed by the community.
+This project is led by a benevolent dictator (ConsenSys) and managed by the community.
 That is, the community actively contributes to the day-to-day maintenance of the project, but the general strategic line is drawn by the benevolent dictator.
 In case of disagreement, they have the last word.
 It is the benevolent dictator’s job to resolve disputes within the community and to ensure that the